Tag: Thoughts

 In this day and age, being in the present moment can feel close to impossible.
 Hyper-efficiency has become the universal standard that we’re all expected to reach.
 Now, this isn’t necessarily a bad thing.
 Who wouldn’t want to maximize their efficiency?
 But there is a fine line between efficiency and a mindless action.
 Cross the…

 Hey book-friends!
 So here’s a question that’s been playing on my mind.
-Why is it that most adults struggle to read fiction?
-Humour me and try this, go up and ask a random person over 25 what their favourite book is and 8/10 times you’ll hear something by the likes of Mark Manson, Roberte Greene…
+Why is it that most adults struggle reading fiction?
+Humour me and try this, go up and ask a random person over 25 what their favourite book is and 8/10 times you’ll hear something by the likes of Mark Manson, Roberte Greene or…